 We know that many families in our community have been hit with financial hardships caused by the COVID-19 pandemic.
-Since April 1, the number of OWASA customers with accounts past due has risen by 73 percent.
+Since April 1, the number of OWASA customers with accounts past due has risen significantly.
 We anticipate customers will continue to struggle to make ends meet as a result of the pandemic.
 The longer the crisis lasts, the harder it will be for families to keep up with their everyday bills.

 Your gift to Care to Share, our community’s water bill assistance program, helps to make sure that no one in our community will have to go without water – or scrimp on medications or food to pay their water bill.

 Care to Share funds are administered by the Inter-Faith Council for Social Service (IFC) in partnership with OWASA.